 Progressive overload

 More weight, more reps, or better execution = growth.
-Without progress, no
+Without progression, no

 result.
 (Schoenfeld, B.J., 2010)